Steilacoom, Washington: Geography

+Steilacoom is situated on Puget Sound between the Nisqually River delta and the Tacoma Narrows.
+It sits across from Anderson and Ketron islands to the west and McNeil Island to the northwest.
+The city is bordered to the south by Joint Base Lewis–McChord, a major military installation, and to the north by Chambers Bay, a public golf course.
+According to the United States Census Bureau, the town has a total area of 2.07 sqmi, of which, 2.04 sqmi is land and 0.03 sqmi is water.

 Transportation

 There are no state highways in Steilacoom.
 Drivers can access Interstate 5 or State Route 512 by driving through the adjacent city of Lakewood.

 BNSF operates a railroad running along Steilacoom's shoreline, with the Union Pacific Railroad having trackage rights on this line as well.
 However, there is no active station in the city and passenger trains do not stop there.
 Passenger service to the city ended in 1971.
 With the November 18, 2021 opening of the Point Defiance bypass route, Amtrak passenger service is now on an inland line from Tacoma through South Tacoma, Lakewood and DuPont, essentially parallel to Interstate 5.
 With this new route in operation, Steilacoom's rail line is now for freight only.

 Pierce County maintains a Steilacoom-Anderson Island Ferry which departs from Steilacoom and serves Anderson and Ketron islands.

 Education

 Public schools are operated by the Steilacoom Historical School District #1, which was first established in 1854.

 Steilacoom High School is the district's comprehensive high school.